Topic focus: The print function

 The inner

-function call will print that value.
-This causes the stringNone
+printfunction call (print(10)) returns aNonevalue, so the outermostprintfunction call will print that value.
+This causes the stringNoneto be printed.

 The order that this happens is significant.
 Python always evaluates all the arguments to a function before calling the function.
 If there is more than one argument, It evaluates them from left to right, as we can see here: